stanleycharles/AWS/AWS Organisations Project.md

 We will **invite** The `HR` account as MEMBER accounts and **create** the `Development` account as a MEMBER account.

-Before that, we will need the email address of ``the master account`` (who also name as the billing master)
+Before that, we will need the email address of ``the Master Account`` (who also name as the billing master)
  - mobbyentreprise+masterroot@gmail.com (master account)

 And 3 seperate emails of different existing AWS accounts in order to associate them to the AWS Organisations.